How Kubernetes Changed The Face Of The Cloud

 Kubernetes changed the whole concept because it is open source and has a wide application.
 Users have free access to its tools and the setup allows maximum users to benefit from the interface.

 We believe in long-term win-win relationships with our strategic partners.
-If you want to migrate to microservices, call us today!

 - Vendor lock-in

 AWS users also faced many issues if they decided to move to an alternate cloud services provider.
 The cloud services were based on the long-term commitments of the clients.
 Moving in and out of AWS was also a tedious and extended process.
 This was a big drawback and Kubernetes did away with all of these requirements.

 - No interoperability with other cloud service providers

 The cloud environment comes with hundreds to thousands of varied components that include operating systems, hardware, virtualization, storage, networks, data security features, etc. Interoperability is the capability of working in sync with all these different components when users moved to a new platform.
 However, AWS users commonly experience interoperability problems when they use a new platform.